What DPI should I use for my renders?

 Notes:

-• This table shows the correlation of paper size, DPI, and resolution in pixels.
+• This table shows the correlation between paper size, DPI/PPI, and pixel resolution.

 • The PPI describes image resolution in pixels per inch, however, in the context of modern printers and printing digital images, we can assume that PPI and DPI have the same meaning.